Building a Model for Returns

 M:tDt=D(θ(t))M : t \to \mathcal{D}_t = \mathcal{D}(\boldsymbol{\theta}(t))

 Think of Δt\Delta t as the resolution of the grid.
+It is the mesh of the partition of the time axis.

 Now, consider the process